400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Tofu

-Among fruits, especially the families of nightshades, cucurbits (both fruits, not vegetables) and melons are highest in lectins:
+Among fruits, especially the families of nightshades, cucurbits (both are fruits, not vegetables) and melons are highest in lectins:

 • Chili’s